taylorlapeyre/taylorlapeyre.github.io/about.md

 I made this website using [Sublime Text 2](http://www.sublimetext.com/) on a Macbook Pro, and I use [iA Writer](http://www.iawriter.com/) to write blog posts.

+You can find the source code for this website [here](https://github.com/taylorlapeyre/taylorlapeyre.me).